 - Any Federal, State, or Local Actions.
 Has the commercial loan broker complied with all fair-lending laws?
 Are there any negative actions about the commercial loan broker from Federal, State, or local governments?
 Any customer lawsuits?
 Any employee lawsuits or actions?

-- No Clear Fee Disclosure or Term Sheet-The financing broker should have Disclosures such as a “Term Sheet” or “Smart Box Disclosure” that detail all terms, conditions, costs, and fees as well as what brokers charge.
+- No Clear Fee Disclosure or Term Sheet-The financing broker should have Disclosures such as a “Term Sheet” that detail all terms, conditions, costs, and fees of loans as well as what brokers charge.
 Do not rely on any loans offered without receiving disclosure from lenders directly that is in the body of an email like they were just giving you a general idea.
-Small business loan brokers must have disclosures that can be emailed to you.
+Business loan brokers must have disclosures that can be emailed to you, not just loan applications.

-- Credit Report Disclosure-Does the business loan broker offers a free copy of a credit report so you can see your personal credit they are evaluating?
-There are many business loan originators, both lenders or business loan brokers that will downplay your credit to convince you that you don’t deserve a better business funding product than the one they are offering.
+- Credit Report Disclosure - Does the business loan broker offers a free copy of a credit report so you can see the personal credit they are evaluating?
+There are many business loan originators, both lenders and business loan brokers that will downplay your credit to convince you that you don’t deserve a better business funding product than the one they are offering.
 If the lender or business loan broker provides a free credit report at the time of the offer, this is a great sign that the company or business loan broker is transparent and trustworthy.
 Most lenders will offer this.

-- Time to consider offers and Quotes– Business loan brokers should give you the time to make decisions as if it was their own business.
+- Time to consider offers and Quotes - Business loan brokers should give you the time to make decisions as if it was their own business.
 Are they giving you enough time to consider an offer?
 Are they pushy and giving you an unreasonable amount of time to consider an offer?
 Most offers or approvals should be good for at least one week before any secondary credit review would be needed.

 Where do I find a Small Business Loan Broker?